Scale-invariant Monte Carlo and multilevel Monte Carlo estimation of mean and variance: An application to simulation of linear elastic bone tissue: Application to linear elasticity: a model problem

-Material law as described previously is complicated when highly heterogeneous and anisotropic material such as bone tissue is to be modelled.
-To include aleatoric uncertainty with heterogeneity in \feq{Eq:ConstLaw}, the material properties have to be modelled as random and spatially dependent.
-In this paper, a probabilistic point of view is studied, by which the $\elastmatrix$ matrix is modelled as a matrix-valued second-order random field $\CRF$ on a probability space $(\samplespace,\mathcal{F},\mathbb{P})$.
+Material law as described previously is complicated when highly heterogeneous and anisotropic materials---such as bone tissue, see \fsec{NumericalResults}---are to be modelled.
+To include aleatoric uncertainty with heterogeneity in \feq{Eq:ConstLaw}, the material properties have to be modelled as random and spatially dependent \cite{sobczyk_stochastic_2001, ostoja-starzewski_microstructural_2007}.
+In this paper, a probabilistic point of view is studied, in which the $\elastmatrix(\vek{x})$ matrix is modelled as a matrix-valued second-order random field $\CRF$ on a probability space $(\samplespace,\mathcal{F},\mathbb{P})$.
 In other words, the random elasticity matrix can be modelled as a mapping:

-Therefore, for a specific $\hat{x}$ and $\hat{\omega}$, $\elastmatrix(\hat{x},\hat{\omega})$ is a second-order symmetric tensor, the symmetry of which is not fully known.
-In practice, the usual assumption is that the elasticity matrix $\elastmatrix$ globally follows a certain type of symmetry (e.g. isotropic, orthotropic, etc.), even though the experiments today cannot provide this information with full certainty.
-Thus, in this paper, we assume that the matrix $\elastmatrix$ follows a specific type of symmetry only in the mean, whereas each of the realizations can be of arbitrary symmetry.
-The latter ones are not constrained in order to give our model a full degree of freedom.
-For instance, in a case when the predefined mean symmetry turned out to be incorrect, one would still be able to identify other types of symmetry given experimental data.
-This is, however, not the case if we would assume that each of the realizations is constrained.
-Mathematically, the previous idea is developed in \cite{soize2001,soize2006non,soize2008}.
+Furthermore, in practise, the usual assumption is that the elasticity matrix $\elastmatrix(\vek{x})$ globally follows a certain type of symmetry (e.g., isotropic, orthotropic, etc.; see \cite{cowin_continuum_2013,bona_coordinate-free_2007} for invariance classification of elasticity matrix $\elastmatrix$), even though the experiments today cannot provide this information with full certainty.
+Therefore, to include uncertainty in the type of material symmetry, in this paper, we model the elasticity matrix $\elastmatrix(\vek{x})$ as per the reduced parametric approach (also commonly known as the non-parametric method) \cite{soize2006non,soize2008,GUILLEMINOT2010}.
+That is, the random matrix $\CRF$ follows a specific type of symmetry only in the mean, whereas each of the realisations belongs to the triclinic system, which is the lowest order of symmetry for elasticity-type tensors.
+This gives our model a full degree of freedom in a case where the predefined mean symmetry turns out to be incorrect; one would still be able to identify other types of invariances given experimental data.
+This is, however, not the case if we assume that each of the realisations is constrained. \rvsn{If the specific symmetry class of the material---beyond the triclinic case---is known for both the ensemble (population) and its mean, one may employ the stochastic modelling frameworks presented in \cite{malyarenko_tensor-valued_2019}, and \cite{shivanand_stochastic_2024, shivanand_stochastic_mms}, which also has the ability to separate the modelling of strength, eigen-strain distribution, and spatial orientation, allowing for independent control of each component; however, this remains beyond the scope of the present study.}